 - You'll preserve fond memories of things you've seen and create a future source of pleasure.
 When you peruse your old journal entries, you'll remember what inspired them.

 - You'll become more observant and more open to discovery.

 - You'll become more appreciative of nature's beauty and complexity.

-- You'll spot trends that you might not have noticed otherwise (e.g., when the first robins appear in the spring, changes in high and low temperature ranges, changes in rainfall, frequency of the appearance of certain birds or animals).
+- You'll spot trends that you might not have noticed otherwise (e.g., when the first robins appear in the spring, changes in temperature ranges, changes in rainfall, the frequency of the appearance of certain birds or animals).